ZhengPeng7/SANet-Keras/README.md

 # SANet_in_Keras
-> Implement SANet for crowd counting in Keras.
+> Unofficial implementation of SANet for crowd counting in Keras.

 ---